planetlambert/turing/GUIDE.md

 The real numbers are all numbers which are not imaginary.
 When he says "expressions as a decimal", he is simply saying that he wants to deal with strings of digits ($0.333...$ rather than $\tfrac{1}{3}$) and in fact he will further limit his numbers to just binary digits ($0.010101...$).

-By "calculable by finite means" he means that there must be some rule to arrive at the number without just infintely listing every digit.
+By "finite means" he means that there must be some rule to arrive at the number without just infintely listing every digit.
 For example, we can describe $0.0101010101...$ finitely by saying you can repeat $01$ infinitely.

 Of course, there are infinitely *random* real numbers.
 Whether or not we can calculate these numbers by finite means is a major area of the paper.